amelia-brown/athena/README.md

 ## Usage

-> Some usage instructions
+> Create an account and log in to create tickets and articles

 ## Requirements

-- Node 0.10.x
-- Redis 2.6.x
-- Postgresql 9.1.x
+- Docker
-- etc
+- Docker-compose
-- etc
+- Docker machine

 ## Development